xserv/xserv-android/README.md

 Xserv is owned and maintained by the [mobile-italia.com] (http://mobile-italia.com).

-xserv-android use an external websocket lib connection:
+This SDK use an external library: https://github.com/koush/AndroidAsync

-https://github.com/koush/AndroidAsync

 ### Security Disclosure